Riverbed goes with Dicker Data for ANZ distribution

 Dicker Data has signed an agreement with Riverbed to distribute the entire range of products and solutions from the unified observability and application acceleration vendor for the Australian and New Zealand markets.

-Other parts of Riverbed's Unified Observability portfolio that Dicker Data and partners will have access to include digital experience management or DEM.

-It encompasses end user experience monitoring (EUEM) and application performance management (APM).

-Network performance management (NPM), and Alluvio IQ, a SaaS-delivered Unified Observability service that surfaces issues with context to solve problems faster, is also included.
+Riverbed’s Unified Observability portfolio includes Digital Experience Management (DEM) - encompassing End User Experience Monitoring (EUEM) and Application Performance Management (APM) - in addition to Network Performance Management (NPM) and Alluvio IQ, a SaaS-delivered Unified Observability service designed to surface issues with context to solve problems faster.

 Furthermore, Dicker Data will also distribute Riverbed's Acceleration portfolio for fast, agile, secure acceleration of any app, over any network, to users anywhere, and includes Riverbed SteelHead, Client Accelerator and Cloud Accelerator.